UlyssesWu/LZ4.Frame/README.md

 ## Why not...

 ### [lz4net](https://github.com/MiloszKrajewski/lz4net)
 lz4net is great, but [lacking](https://github.com/MiloszKrajewski/lz4net#compatibility) LZ4 Frame support.
-This project is based on lz4net and enable LZ4 Frame support.
+This project is based on lz4net and enables LZ4 Frame support.

 ### [lz4.net](https://github.com/IonKiwi/lz4.net)
 lz4.net is a C++/CLI wrapper for native LZ4.
-I love C++/ClI solutions but that means it only works on Windows platforms.
+I love C++/CLI solutions but that means it only works on Windows platforms.
 This project is fully managed, therefore it's easier to compile, modify, and go cross-platform.

 ## TODO
 These features are not implemented: